+These flavorful keto cheese muffins are made with almond flour, cheddar, and parmesan.
 They are absolutely perfect for breakfast with eggs and avocado or for dinner with a bowl of chili.

 Ingredients

-You'll only need a few simple ingredients to make these muffins.
+You'll only need a few ingredients to make these muffins.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Eggs: I use large eggs in most of my recipes, this one included.
+- Eggs: I use large eggs in most of my recipes, including this one.

 - To season: Salt, garlic powder, and cayenne pepper.